RadoslavGeorgiev/rila-framework/readme.md

 - Built with extensibility in mind: You can finally separate your logic from your views properly.
 - Well-documented code and thorough documentation
 - Extremely intuitive
+- Smart default context: Everything, related to the current page is already available and waiting for you.

 ## Quick example
 Your *single.php* (controller) file: